-Winners and Past Results for the QTC Cup.
+Winners and Past Results for the Moreton Cup.

-A Group 2 event, held every year at Eagle Farm Racecourse in Brisbane, the QTC Cup is a quality handicap usually run at the end of May or beginning of June.
+The Moreton Cup, formerly known as the QTC Cup, is a Group 2 event, held every year at Eagle Farm Racecourse in Brisbane, the Moreton Cup is a quality handicap usually run at the end of May or beginning of June.

-The QTC Cup usually attracts an above average group of gallopers rather than high quality horses.
+The Moreton Cup usually attracts an above average group of gallopers rather than high quality horses.
 The field is usually made up of local horses with a few interstate visitors.

 The race suits emerging horses who contest with a lighter weight.
 Horses usually come here from the Group 3 BTC Cup, which is a handy race held in mid May.
 After competing here, many horses go on to compete in either the Group 1 Stradbroke Handicap the next week on the same track or the Group 3 WJ Healy Stakes on the final day of the carnival, at the Eagle Farm Racecourse.

 Catapulted in 2010 came into this event after completing the Group 1 The Goodwood event at Allan Scott Park, where he placed second.

 He then went on to win the Listed Henry Bucks Straight Six at Flemington Races, before winning this event.
 He was later unplaced in the Group 1 Stradbroke Handicap.
 Also in 2010, Border Rebel came in after winning the Listed Hinkler Handicap at Eagle Farm, and later a quality handicap at Scone.